 8 Tips For Your Kid’s First Haircut

-There are few things that can make you feel all the feels quite like your child’s first haircut.
-Bringing your toddler into a salon and watching as their baby hair gets a trim is a combination of exciting and sad as your baby becomes a “big kid.”
+There are few things that can make you feel all the feels quite like your kid’s first haircut.
+Bringing your toddler into a hair salon and watching as their baby hair gets a trim is a combination of exciting and sad as your baby becomes a “big kid.”

 1. Be calm

 If you’re worked up over your child leaving behind a part of babyhood, they will pick up on it and get worked up, too.
 Talk softly and make it seem like no big deal.
 Doing this can help keep your kiddo calm, too.

 Does your child have a blanket that they take everywhere?
 A stuffed animal they love?
 Stick it in your purse and let them hold it during the cut.
 Having a comfort item may help ease some anxiety.
 But remember, hair gets everywhere!
 Be prepared to wash the comfort item when you get home so your child isn’t poked and itchy from stray short hairs.